-What Are the Signs & Symptoms of Dyskinetic Cerebral Palsy?
+What Are the Signs & Symptoms of Ataxic Cerebral Palsy?

 Kids with all types of CP can have vision, hearing, speech, eating, behavior, and learning problems.
 Some kids have seizures.

-Most children with dyskinetic cerebral palsy are diagnosed in the first 2 years of life.
-Health care providers look for signs of CP if a baby is born early or has another health problem that's associated with CP.
+Most children with ataxic cerebral palsy are diagnosed in the first 2 years of life.
+If a baby is premature or has another health problem that can be associated with CP, this will alert health care providers to start looking for signs of CP.

-No single test can diagnose dyskinetic CP.
+No single test can diagnose ataxic CP.
 So health care professionals look at many things, including a child's:

 surgery to improve movement in the legs, ankles, feet, hips, wrists, and arms